Imaging immune cells in context

 Image shows a piece of white adipose tissue cleared and imaged in 3D using our EMOVI protocol (Hofmann et al., Frontiers in Immunology, 2021).
 Vessels in magenta, MHC-II expressing cells in cyan.
 Copyright: Keppler lab

-During her work in London, Selina first started imaging (confocal, 2-photon and TIRFM) and since then is hooked on colourful images.
+During her work in London, Selina first started imaging (confocal, 2-photon and TIRFM).
 Recently, the Keppler lab implemented 3D imaging of organs or large tissue pieces in our workflow.
 We use confocal, widefield, as well as light sheet microscopy to image cleared organs or large tissue pieces.
 We are always interested in exploring new applications for our method – get in touch!

 Our EMOVI approach: